19 Examples of Patient Engagement Tools

 3. Lab Notifications

-A patient’s labwork is important to them, and most patients want access to their lab results.
+A patient’s labwork is important to them, and most patients want immediate access to their lab results.
 Patients can make more informed decisions about their health by receiving lab notifications and access to their personal information.
-This level of information also helps create a dialogue between patients and healthcare providers, with the patients trying to better understand what the results mean.
+This level of information also helps create a dialogue between patients and healthcare providers, with the patients trying to better understand what the results mean and what should be done about them.

 It seems obvious, but patients who use their medication as intended and follow the instructions have better recovery rates than those who don’t.
 Automated prescription notifications help patients know when their prescriptions are ready for pick-up, when they need a refill, and even how to take their medication.
 These small accessible reminders help keep patients engaged with their treatment plan and improve patient outcomes.

-A healthcare delivery system is made up of everyone from individuals to larger organizations who are involved in providing healthcare services for patients.
-Unifying all providers and providing an easy way to collaborate between teams enables patients to get a consistent level of information and support, which helps them become more engaged in their healthcare.
+A healthcare delivery system is made up of everyone from individual providers to larger organizations who are involved in providing healthcare services for patients.
+Unifying all providers and providing an easy way to collaborate among teams eliminates fragmentation and enables patients to get consistent information and support, which helps them become more engaged in their healthcare.

 6. Side Effects Management